 Taking a gap year is one of the best ways to figure out what you want to do for a job.
 Actually, it may be the best way.
-No matter why you want to take a gap year, there is no reason you can’t take use a gap year to consider your future.
-If you can combine this with traveling the world or experiencing new cultures, even better.
-Can you think of a more ideal setting to contemplate your contribution to the world -- all while meeting new people, visiting new places, and exploring new horizons?
+No matter why you want to take a gap year, there is no reason you can’t use a gap year to consider your future.
+If you can combine this with traveling the world or immersing yourself in new cultures, even better.
+Can you think of a more ideal setting to contemplate your contribution to the world -- all while meeting new people, visiting new places, and pursuing new horizons?

-If you are on the fence about the benefits of a gap year, and how these can help you figure out your career path, read on.
-There are so many crucial ways that a year exploring the world can help you gain a sense of direction, and - most importantly - develop the skills you need to succeed in the workplace.
+If you are on the fence about the benefits of a gap year and how these can help you figure out your career path, read on.
+There are many crucial ways that a year traveling the world can help you gain a sense of direction and - most importantly - develop the skills you need to succeed in the workplace.

 That sounds like a loaded claim.
 But you know what?
-Coping with other cultures, and dealing with the inevitable challenges associated with travel, can be hard.
-Developing soft skills, such as communication, motivation, leadership, and problem solving, will really set you apart.
+Coping with other cultures, and dealing with the inevitable challenges associated with travel, can be challenging.
+Developing soft skills, such as communication, motivation, leadership, and problem solving, will set you apart.